Oichkatzelesfrettschen/lites/README.md

 gathered in `util/` and demonstration programs live in `examples/`.
 External code that needs to remain in-tree is stored in `third_party/`.
 Older release snapshots can be found in the top level `Historical Archives/` directory.
-Core-specific headers now reside in `core/include/`.
+Public headers now live in `include/` while kernel-only headers remain in `core/include/`.

 The file `johannes_helander-unix_under_mach-the_lites_server.pdf` in this